mattcarpowich1/battleship_react/README.md

 git clone https://github.com/mattcarpowich1/battleship_react.git

 ### When you want to start it
-cd client/
+cd client
 yarn
 yarn start
 open up browser at http://localhost:3000

 ### Press Ctrl-C to cancel the process